ZisElite/cmtl/documents/documentation/scripts/library_view_manager.gd.md

 \_apply_filters:
 Checks if tag/path is selected, add the corresponding file ids in a list and send it to the *entries manager*.

+#v0-7 add_id_to_list(filtered_files, mode):
+Select which files ids should be in the filtered_files array and and/remove them appropriately.

 \_clear_filters:
 Remove all filters.

+#v0-7 filtering_complete:
+Disable the loading screen and kill the finished thread.

+filters:
+Selectes how to apply the filters.

 \_apply_tag_to_files:
 If a tag is selected, apply it to all the selected files.

 \_remove_tag_from_files:
 If a tag is selected, remove it from al selected files.

-filters:
-Selectes how to apply the filters.

 \_exit_tree:
 clean up the completed threads.